SquadcastHub/Squadcast-Webhook-Connectors/README.md

 This repository contains the code for the Squadcast Webhook Connectors and is intended to be used along with Event Hooks.
 The repository supports :
 1. Slack
-2. Trello
+2. Discord
-3. Telegram
+3. Trello
 4. Click Up
+5. Telegram
-5. Email
+6. Email

 ## Prerequisites